jvc56/MineGCG/README.md

 # Usage

 This section describes the usage of the web version.
 For questions about the command line version, message me directly for now.
 To search for someone's statistics, go to <a href='http://randomracer.com'>randomracer.com</a> and enter their name into the 'Player Name' field.
 The name must exactly match their name as it appears on <a href='https://cross-tables.com'>cross-tables.com</a> except for capitalization and punctuation.
 There are other parameters you can use to narrow your search which are described below:<br/><br/>
-Player Name: Specifies the name of the player (ignoring capitalization and punctuaion).<br/><br/>
+<h5>Player Name</h5> Specifies the name of the player (ignoring capitalization and punctuaion).<br/><br/>
-Game Type:   An optional parameter used to search for only casual and club games or only tournament games.
+<h5>Game Type</h5>   An optional parameter used to search for only casual and club games or only tournament games.
 Games are considered tournament games if they are associated with a tournament and a round number.
 Games tagged as 'Tournament Game' in cross-tables with no specific tournament are not considered tournament games.<br/><br/>
-Tournament ID: An optional parameter used to search for only games of a specific tournament.
+<h5>Tournament ID</h5> An optional parameter used to search for only games of a specific tournament.
 To find a tournament's ID, go to that tournament's page on <a href='https://cross-tables.com'>cross-tables.com</a> and look for the number in the address bar.
 For example, the address of the 29th National Championship Main Event is<br/><br/>
 https://www.cross-tables.com/tourney.php?t=10353&div=1<br/><br/>
 which has a tournament ID of 10353.<br/><br/>
-Lexicon: An optional parameter used to search for only games of a specific lexicon.<br/><br/>
+<h5>Lexicon</h5> An optional parameter used to search for only games of a specific lexicon.<br/><br/>
-Game ID: An optional parameter used to search for only one game.
+<h5>Game ID</h5> An optional parameter used to search for only one game.
 To find a game's ID, go to that game's page on <a href='https://cross-tables.com'>cross-tables.com</a> and look for the number in the address bar.
 For example, the address of one of my games against Marlon is<br/><br/>
 https://www.cross-tables.com/annotated.php?u=31231#0#<br/><br/>
 which has a game ID of 31231.<br/><br/>
-Opponent Name: An optional parameter used to search for only game against a specific opponent.
+<h5>Opponent Name</h5> An optional parameter used to search for only game against a specific opponent.
 The name must exactly match their name as it appears on <a href='https://cross-tables.com'>cross-tables.com</a> (ignoring capitalization and punctuaion).<br/><br/>
-Start Date: An optional parameter used to search for only games beyond a certain date.<br/><br/>
+<h5>Start Date</h5> An optional parameter used to search for only games beyond a certain date.<br/><br/>
-End Date: An optional parameter used to search for only games before a certain date.<br/><br/>
+<h5>End Date</h5> An optional parameter used to search for only games before a certain date.<br/><br/>

 # Statistics and Lists